koljapluemer/cram-backend/API.md

 Rules applied:

 - `situation.descriptions`, `prompt.descriptions`, `communication.descriptions`, and `context.descriptions` are filtered to the `native_lang`.
+- `situation.language` in the response echoes the `native_lang` query parameter to indicate which set of descriptions was included.
 - `communications` are included only if they reference at least one `Utterance` in `target_lang`.
 - Each `communication.utterances` array contains only the `target_lang` utterances.
 - `context_type_details` is populated when a `ContextType` exists with `name` matching the context’s `context_type`.
 Its descriptions are likewise filtered to `native_lang`.
 When no match exists, the field is `null`.